Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

-However, academic CVs differ considerably from standard format CVs you use to apply for any other type of job.
-To write an excellent CV for an academic position, you’ll need to highlight relevant areas of your expertise, such as your education, research employment, and publication history.
+Academic CVs differ considerably from the standard format CVs you use to apply for any other type of job.
+To write a CV for an academic position, you’ll need to highlight relevant areas of your expertise, such as your research employment and publication history.

-To help you make a CV that lands you your ideal post in academia, we’ve included an academic CV example, a template, and a detailed writing guide to take you from header to footer.
+To make a CV that lands your ideal post in academia, study our academic CV example, template, and detailed writing guide.

 Academic CV Template

-How to write an academic CV — section-by-section guide
+How to structure an academic CV — section-by-section guide

 Still, you should consider all of the following areas of your experience when writing your academic CV, as they might be essential to your specific application.
-Here’s a comprehensive list:
+Keep scrolling to start from the top:

 1. Contact details